-Roy Gilchrist’s bad temper was even quicker and fiery more than his speed and hostility for which he was rightly feared during his short career.
-West Indies one of the fastest and hostile bowlers Roy Gilchrist died at his home on July 18, 2001, at Portmore, St Catherine, and Jamaica.
+Roy Gilchrist’s bad temper was even quicker and fiery than his speed and hostility for which he was rightly feared during his short career.
+West Indies one of the fastest and most hostile bowlers Roy Gilchrist died at his home on July 18, 2001, at Portmore, St Catherine, Jamaica.
 He was 67 years old, suffering from Alzheimer’s disease and pneumonia.
 His dramatic brief career ended in ignominy in 1958-59.
-His captain Gerry Alexander sent him home due to he bowled over aggressive and too many beamers to Indian batsman.
+His captain Gerry Alexander sent him home because he bowled over aggressively and had too many beamers to Indian batsmen.

 Roy Gilchrist’s violently over-reactive attitude caused so many troubles throughout his career.
 Even his ferocious assaults continued in charity matches.
-His venomous bowling and fiery hostile personality spearheaded along with West Hall.
+His venomous bowling and fiery hostile personality were spearheaded along with Wes Hall.

 After retiring from cricket, he lived in England for many years.
 Gilly captured 21 wickets at home against Pakistan in the 1957-58 Caribbean tour.
 Roy Gilchrist was unsettling Pakistani batsmen who were seeking to avoid facing him.
-Hanif Muhammad, heroic innings of 337, he faced 40 Gilchrist overs to save the match for Pakistan.
+Hanif Muhammad, in a heroic inning of 337, faced 40 Gilchrist overs to save the match for Pakistan.
 His many balls could have been 95mph past Hanif’s head.

-His ferocious bowling continued on the Indian tour of taking 26 wickets in just four Tests at an average of 16.11.
-At Calcutta, he was simply unplayable to Indian by taking the best Test figures of 6 for 55, and out of the five were bowled.
+His ferocious bowling continued on the Indian tour taking 26 wickets in just four tests at an average of 16.11.
+At Calcutta, he was simply unplayable to India by taking the best Test figures of 6 for 55, and out of the five were bowled.
 His entire life continued for his bad and violent temper.
 He was sentenced to three months’ probation after attacking his wife.

-Once the legendary West Indies batsman Gary Sobers expressing his thoughts about Roy Gilchrist.
+Once the legendary West Indies batsman Gary Sobers expressed his thoughts about Roy Gilchrist.
 He said I was playing with Gilchrist against Essex at Ilford in 1957.
-In his first to Essex, he bowled so fast and one of his balls hurtled over batsman and wicketkeeper and hit the sightscreen on the first bounce.
+In his first to Essex, he bowled so fast and one of his balls hurtled over the batsman and wicketkeeper and hit the sight screen on the first bounce.
 I hardly saw it before.
 He was the most dangerous bowler I ever faced.

-Even it was revealed by someone, that he had pulled his knife to Alexander.
-Roy Gilchrist lived in England almost 26 years before returning to his home in Jamaica in 1985.
+Even it was revealed by someone, that he had pulled his knife at Alexander.
+Roy Gilchrist lived in England for almost 26 years before returning to his home in Jamaica in 1985.
 He was married to Maureen Dixon and had seven children.
-Read About – Allen Rae